Senior Companionship During the Holiday Season is a Compelling Need

 Many hardships can sometimes be associated with growing old, and those hardships can become especially difficult during the holiday season.
 Seniors need love and support, and a special need exists for senior companionship during the holiday season.

-The year-end holidays are usually associated with being joyous and festive, but seniors can easily be left out of that cheer.
+The year-end holidays are usually associated with being joyous and festive, but older adults can easily be left out of that cheer.
 For some, the season becomes a time of sadness and isolation – particularly if loved ones and family members are either far away or fail to notice that depressed state.
-When you think an elderly loved one is acting strange or withdrawn, you are not imagining things – they are probably becoming depressed.
+If you think an elderly loved one is acting strange or withdrawn, they may be in need of senior companionship.

 Numerous reasons exist for this occurrence: